nomike/polyamory-event-people-choser/README.md

 ## Configuration

+Create a copy of `config.json.example` and name it `config.json`.

-Configuration is done via a `config.json` file, which contains the following sections:
+This file contains the following sections:

 ### `polycule_datasets`